msa-iqbal/Hand-Notes-by-Muhammad-SA-Iqbal/README.md

 - **`size2`**: The size of the second dimension (number of rows in each 2D array).
 - **`size3`**: The size of the third dimension (number of columns in each 2D array).

-**💡 Notes:**
+> [!NOTE]
+>

-- **Fixed Size:** The size of each dimension must be specified at compile time (except for the first dimension, which can sometimes be omitted in the declaration if the array is initialized).
+> - **Fixed Size:** The size of each dimension must be specified at compile time (except for the first dimension, which can sometimes be omitted in the declaration if the array is initialized).

-- **Memory Layout:** Multi-dimensional arrays are stored in a contiguous block of memory.
+> - **Memory Layout:** Multi-dimensional arrays are stored in a contiguous block of memory.
 For a 2D array, the elements are stored row by row.

-- **Access:** Elements are accessed using multiple indices, one for each dimension.
+> - **Access:** Elements are accessed using multiple indices, one for each dimension.

 **Example:**